Brendan Rodgers Preview, Player Props: Rockies vs. Rays

 Brendan Rodgers At The Plate

-- Rodgers has four doubles, a triple and two walks while batting .263.
+- Rodgers is batting .262 with four doubles, a triple and two walks.

+- Rodgers will look to extend his four-game hitting streak.
+He's batting .364 in his last outings.

-- Rodgers has reached base via a hit in nine games this year (of 14 played), and had multiple hits in five of those games.
+- Rodgers has picked up a hit in 66.7% of his 15 games this year, with multiple hits in 33.3% of those games.

+- In 15 games played this season, he has not gone deep.

-- Rodgers has picked up an RBI in 35.7% of his games this year, with two or more RBI in 21.4% of his games.
-He has also driven in three or more runs in one contest.
+- Rodgers has had at least one RBI in 33.3% of his games this year (five of 15), with more than one RBI three times (20.0%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In four games this year (28.6%), he has scored, including multiple runs twice.
+- In five games this year (33.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.